jorgenponder/fohm-transcripting/README.md

 ## Overview

-1 Use ffmpeg to only keep the box outlined in red
+1 Use ffmpeg to only keep the box outlined in red.
+Videos should be in 640x360 format for the below parameters to work.

 ![bild](https://raw.githubusercontent.com/jorgenponder/fohm-transcripting/master/bild.png)